substratum/documentation/FAQ.md

 In a nutshell, we have added Sony's Overlay Manager Service to Android's framework, which allows us to apply overlays (a changing of resources) to applications, which will change their looks.
-To accomplish this, we have Masquerade, which is compiled inline with the ROM and placed into system with higher privileges, which acts as the bridge between Substratum (the UI) and the framework by sending specialized commands to OMS.
+To accomplish this, we have Theme Interfacer, which is compiled inline with the ROM and placed into system with higher privileges, which acts as the bridge between Substratum (the UI) and the framework by sending specialized commands to OMS.

 ### 3. Is root required?

-As of February 21st, 2017, root is required for the Play Store release but we are currently testing rootless integration.
-If you would like to test, please add all of the rootless commits from [our Gerrit](https://substratum.review/#/q/topic:rootless) and [masquerade](https://github.com/substatum/masquerade/commits/n-rootless) then [build an APK](BuildingSubstratum.md).

-If you are unable to build an APK, contact Nathan Chancellor via one of the methods in the [README](README.md) and he will get you into our private testing chat.
+As of March 6th, 2017, root is no longer required for the vast majority of operations (application of overlays, sounds, fonts, and wallpapers).
+The major exception to this is the application of boot animations on encrypted data partitions.

 ### 4. How do I support Substratum?